tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-contrail-using-juju-charms.rst

        ``kernel-hugepages-1g`` and the ``kernel-hugepages-2m`` options are not set.
    * - kernel-hugepages-2m
      - 1024
      - Specify the number of 2MB huge pages for use with vRouters in kernel mode.
-Huge pages in Contrail Networking are used primarily to allocate flow and bridge table memory within the vRouter.
-Huge pages for kernel-mode vRouters provide enough flow and bridge table memory to avoid compute node reboots to complete future Contrail Networking software upgrades.
+Huge pages in Tungsten Fabric are used primarily to allocate flow and bridge table memory within the vRouter.
+Huge pages for kernel-mode vRouters provide enough flow and bridge table memory to avoid compute node reboots to complete future Tungsten Fabric software upgrades.
-       1024x2MB huge pages are configured by default starting in Contrail Networking Release 2005.
+       1024x2MB huge pages are configured by default starting in Tungsten Fabric Release 2005.
 A compute node reboot is required to enable a kernel-mode vRouter huge page setting configuration change, however, so this huge page setting is not enabled on a compute node until the compute node is rebooted.
 After a compute node is rebooted to enable a vRouter huge page setting, compute nodes can complete software upgrades without a reboot.
 We recommend allotting 2GB of memory—either